juliocollazos/geoia_examples/README.md

 > Finally, the script should include a layer control (LayerControl) that allows toggling the visibility of the
 > 'Country Boundaries' layer and the 'Palm Oil Mills' layer.
 Once the script is generated, it should be executed,
 > and the resulting map should be displayed on the screen.
-## Example 2 - Réunion tree cover loss analysis
+## 2. Réunion tree cover loss analysis
 > The material for this exercise can be found in the folder named [Example_two](./Example_two)